MoosaImran50/CarePro/README.md

 **BMI Calculator:**

 - Calculate your Body Mass Index (BMI).
-- Update your existing BMI by entering weight, height, and gender.
+- Update your existing BMI by entering Weight and Height values.
+- Values can be in either Imperial or Metric units.

 **Nearest Hospitals:**